Coolweb2go/californiaphotosafaris/_posts/2016-08-28-example-post-two.md

 ---
-title: Why move to Austin, Texas ?
+title: San Diego Beach Photo Tour
 categories:
 - History
 - External sources
-feature_text: 'Californians find a new home in Austin

-'
+feature_text: Book a fun half-day walking photo tour of La Jolla Beach & Cove

 ---
 Dioscorides' ambix (described in his De materia medica) is a helmet-shaped lid for gathering condensed mercury.
 For Athenaeus (~ 225 C.E.) it is a bottle or flask.
 For later chemists it denotes various parts of crude distillation devices.